 For investors looking for dividend income along with growth, the ETF which is probably the best option for such investors is the Harvest Healthcare Leaders Income ETF (TSX:HHL).

-The ETF has a monthly distribution, yielding nearly 9% annually, with a portfolio of 20 of the biggest healthcare companies in the world in the fund’s portfolio.
+The ETF has a monthly distribution, yielding over 8% annually, with a portfolio of 20 of the biggest healthcare companies in the world in the fund’s portfolio.
 Investors looking for serious long-term exposure in this space ought to consider this ETF first.

 Invest wisely, my friends.